FoghornTherapeutics/FHT-nIDR/README.md

 $$\psi(t) = \frac{1}{N} \sum_{i=1}^{N}{1 \Bigl(min(frac\textunderscore rank\textunderscore X1_i,frac\textunderscore rank\textunderscore X2_i)>t \Bigr)} $$

-Instead of calcuating the sum for each value of $t$ we can generate an ECDF (empirical cumulative distribution).

-First, create the vector of values $min\textunderscore rank$ such that:
+With the above, instead of calcuating the sum for each value of $t$ we can generate an ECDF (empirical cumulative distribution) of the above  To do that, we first, create the vector of values $min\textunderscore rank$ such that:

 $$min\textunderscore rank_i = min(frac\textunderscore rank\textunderscore X1_i, frac\textunderscore rank\textunderscore X2_i))$$